danklotz/openNotes/micro-reviews.md

 - **C**
 - [Cloak & Dagger](https://www.imdb.com/title/tt5614844/?ref_=nv_sr_srsg_0).
 At its best the series is mediocre, at its worst it is bad.
 - [Café Society](https://www.imdb.com/title/tt4513674/?ref_=nm_flmg_dr_5).
 This movie is also a mixed bag for me.
 I enjoy the premise, the style and the humor, but I did not enjoy it that much.
 Maybe its to rushed?
+- [Confessions of a Dangerous Mind](https://www.imdb.com/title/tt0270288/?ref_=nv_sr_srsg_0_tt_8_nm_0_q_confessions%2520of%2520a%2520dange).
+Good movie about a show host who is also a C.I.A. agent.
+Kind off a slow burnder.
+Dreamy, at times surrealistic, always stylish.
+Needs commitment.

 - **D**
 - [Dark Web: Cicada 3301](https://www.imdb.com/title/tt8110246/?ref_=nv_sr_srsg_0).
 Almost complete trash.
 I just watched it because I was curious about how they realized the hacker-theme after watching Who am I.